9 Places You May Miss Cleaning in the Bathroom

 by Tammy Emineth on Apr 2, 2019

 We can all agree that keeping the bathroom clean is very important.
-This is a room that is used often and can get really yucky pretty fast.
-But there are some places in the bathroom that often get ignored that should receive attention.
+This is a room that is used often and can get yucky pretty fast.
+But some places in the bathroom often get ignored that should receive attention.
 Read on to find out what they are.

 Base of Toilet